gordonbanderson/weboftalent-cachekey-helper/README.md

 	... $SiteConfig.TagLine ...
 	<% end_cached %>

+### Caching via Parameters
+In the case of search results it is useful to be able to cache by a URL parameter.

+     <% cached ID,LastEdited,$CacheParamKey('start') %>

 ### Current Member
 Member is slightly problematic in that the LastEdited field is updated every page load, due to updating the LastVisited field.
 This module opts for a five minute cache, guess it should be made configurable.
 Note that post 3.1 trunk of SilverStripe has LastVisited turned off, and it can be added by an extension thus http://doc.silverstripe.org/framework/en/trunk/howto/track-member-logins